Clustering multivariate functional data using unsupervised binary trees

-In this contribution, we propose a clustering algorithm based on the recursive construction of binary trees to recover the groups.
-Our idea extends the CUBT method \cite{fraiman_interpretable_2013,ghattas_clustering_2017} to the functional setting, and we therefore call it $\mathtt{fCUBT}$.
-At each node of the tree, a model selection test is performed, after expanding the multivariate into a well chosen basis.
-Similarly to \cite{pelleg_x-means_2000}, using the Bayesian Information Criterion (BIC), we test whether there is evidence that the data structure is a mixture model or not.
-The method is also similar to \cite{cheng_model-selection-based_2004} which is used for multivariate data.
+We propose a clustering algorithm based on the recursive construction of binary trees to recover the groups.
+Our idea extends the CUBT method \cite{fraiman_interpretable_2013} to the functional setting, and we therefore call it $\mathtt{fCUBT}$.
+At each node of the tree, a model selection test is performed, after expanding the multivariate functional data into a well chosen basis.
+Similarly to \cite{pelleg_x-means_2000} and \cite{cheng_model-selection-based_2004}, using the Bayesian Information Criterion (\BIC), we test whether there is evidence that the data structure is a mixture model or not.
 A significant advantage of our procedure compared to \cite{jacques_model-based_2014, schmutz_clustering_2020}, is its ability to estimate the number of groups within the data while this number have to be pre-specified in the other methods.
 Moreover, the tree structure allows us to consider only a small number of principal components at each node of the tree and not to estimate a global number of components for the clustering.
-Considering tree methods designed for functional data, \citet{staerman_functional_2019} extend the popular Isolation Forest algorithm used for anomaly detection, to the functional context.
-Our $\mathtt{fCUBT}$ algorithm is flexible enough to allow for classes defined by certain types of phase variations.
+Considering tree methods designed for functional data, \cite{staerman_functional_2019} extend the popular Isolation Forest algorithm used for anomaly detection, to the functional context.
+Our $\mathtt{fCUBT}$ algorithm also allows for classes defined by certain types of phase variations.